Latte Filters

 {=[1, 2, 3]|implode:'|'} {* outputs '1|2|3' *}

-You can also use an alias join:
+You can also use the alias join:

 {=[1, 2, 3]|join} {* outputs '123' *}